Leonard Perry: Later assistant career (2006–2021)

 In the 2006–07 season, Perry was an assistant coach for the Indiana Pacers NBA team under Rick Carlisle.
 Perry remained with the Pacers from 2007 to 2011 in a different role as a talent scout; he also directed professional scouting for the NBA and NBA Development League in 2008.

 Perry returned to coaching as an assistant coach at Southern Miss in the 2011–12 season, working again under head coach Eustachy.
 That season, Southern Miss finished 25–9 and appeared in the NCAA Tournament.

 From 2012 to 2016, Perry was associate head coach at Colorado State under Eustachy.
 The 2012–13 Colorado State team appeared in the NCAA Tournament and had the program's first AP Top 25 ranking since the 1950s.
 Colorado State later appeared in the 2015 National Invitation Tournament.

 In 2016, Perry became associate head coach for new head coach Damon Stoudamire at the University of the Pacific.
 He would serve in that position for five seasons.
 During Perry's tenure, Pacific improved from 11 wins in 2016–17 to 23 wins in 2019–20.

-Pacific head coach (2021–present)
+Pacific head coach (2021–2024)

 On July 7, 2021, Pacific promoted Perry to head coach after Stoudamire resigned to be an assistant coach for the Boston Celtics.
-In the 2021–22 season, Pacific went 8–22 in Perry's first season as head coach there.
+In the 2022–23 season, Pacific went 15–18 overall in Perry's second season as head coach as the team tied for 5th with a record of 7–9 in the WCC.

 Personal life

-Perry has five children and is married to Christina Erickson, a native of Mullan, Idaho whom he met when they attended the University of Idaho.
+Perry has five children and is married to Christina Erickson, a native of Mullan, Idaho, who he met when they attended the University of Idaho.